pesavent/pyMS-Vis/README.md

 7. Pay close attention to the IDLE Shell if the program becomes unresponsive.
 Please send any issues (with screenshots / system info) to me in order to get them resolved.

 # Example Data
 In the 'ExampleData' folder, we provide deconvoluted files and feature maps that were used in the manuscript.
+Some of them are also used in the tutorial videos described below.

 # Windows and MacOS Executable Files
 In the 'ExecutableFiles' folder, we provide several versions of pyMS-Vis that were compiled on different Windows and MacOS computers.

 # Tutorial Videos
-We have provided tutorial videos that show how to generate deconvoluted files for pyMS-Vis, the basic operation of pyMS-Vis, and how to input and analyze multiple files.
-You can find the videos here: https://youtube.com/playlist?list=PLHCYiwnwP8oG4_lsdsfBp5llq-ap_GoHZ&si=WkvKIQcVQ6KsYu94
+We have provided tutorial videos that show how to generate deconvoluted files for pyMS-Vis, the basic and advanced operation of pyMS-Vis, and how to input and analyze multiple files.
+You can find the videos here: [https://tinyurl.com/pyMS-Vis]